brakmic/DynaReddit/README.md

 # DynaReddit

-This app shows subreddits in real-time by utilizing the Pusher Realtime Reddit API (http://pusher.com).
+This app shows subreddits in real-time via the Pusher API (http://pusher.com)

-More info about Pusher API: http://blog.pusher.com/pusher-realtime-reddit-api
+More info about the API: http://blog.pusher.com/pusher-realtime-reddit-api

 The app is based on AmpersandJS (http://ampersandjs.com)